nuxt-modules/tailwindcss/README.md

 ## Referencing in JavaScript

 It can often be useful to reference tailwind configuration values in runtime.
-For example to access some of your theme values when dynamically applying inline styles in acomponent.
+For example to access some of your theme values when dynamically applying inline styles in a component.

 If you need resolved tailwind config in runtime, you can enable `exposeConfig` option in `nuxt.config`: